 - Get vaccinated for diseases such as influenza, hepatitis A and hepatitis B, and pneumococcal pneumonia

 - Talk to your doctor about all medicines you take, including herbs and supplements and over-the-counter medicines

 Procedures that you may have are:

-- Inserting a tube into the belly to remove large volumes of fluid (called a paracentesis)
+- Inserting a needle into the belly to remove large volumes of fluid (called a paracentesis)

-- Placing a special tube or shunt inside your belly (TIPS) to repair blood flow to the liver
+- Placing a special tube or shunt inside your liver (TIPS) to repair blood flow to the liver

 People with end-stage liver disease may need a liver transplant.

 - Spontaneous bacterial peritonitis (a life-threatening infection of the ascites fluid)